NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 by the ones applicable to categorical (discrete) and continuous variables.
 Even if a method can be used for both, usually the implementation between categorical and continuous is different so it is mentioned in both places.

-TBD describe why are we looking at statistic/distance first, still having pvalue though.

 .. _univariate-drift-detection-continuous-methods:

 Methods for Continuous Variables